Duty, Thomas L. 1934-2021 St. Joseph, Mo.

 Tom was preceded in death by: father, Jesse Duty; mother, Helen Lanoie; brother, John William Duty.

-Survivors include: wife, Charlotte Duty of the home; sons, Greg Duty, St. Joseph, and Jeff Duty, Iowa; daughters, Stacey (Scot) Calfee, Maryville, Missouri, Shawn (Randy) Stanton, Gower, Missouri, stepson, Daniel (Sara) Stamp of Richmond, Virginia; 11 grandchildren; several great-grandchildren.
+Survivors include: wife, Charlotte Duty of the home; sons, Greg Duty, St. Joseph, and Jeff Duty, Iowa; daughters, Stacey (Scot) Calfee, Maryville, Missouri, Shawn (Randy) Stanton, Gower, Missouri, stepson, Daniel (Sara) Stamp of Richmond, Virginia; 11 grandchildren; several great-grandchildren; and sister Virginia (Greg) Martinez of Las Vegas, Nevada.

 The Mass of Christian Burial will be celebrated at 11 a.m. on Tuesday, May 4, 2021, at the St. James Catholic Church, Father Joseph Totton Celebrant.